quark-engine/quark-engine/docs/source/quark_script.rst

 To demonstrate how the Quark script finds this vulnerability, we will use the `pivaa <https://github.com/HTBridge/pivaa>`_ APK file and the above APIs.

 First, we design a detection rule ``useMethodOfPRNG.json`` to spot on behavior that uses Pseudo Random Number Generator (PRNG).
-Then, we use API ``getXrefFrom()`` to get the caller method of PRNG.
+Then, we use API ``methodInstance.getXrefFrom()`` to get the caller method of PRNG.
 Finally, we use some keywords such as “token”, “password”, and “encrypt” to check if the PRNG is for credential usage.

 Quark Script CWE-338.py
 ========================